mackenly/PyATEMAPI/README.md

 ## Demo

-To demonstrate and test the API, a simple web example is provided.
+To demonstrate and test the API, a basic web example is provided.
 To run the example, enter the `web-example` directory, modify the const in at the top of `script.js` with the values you're using to run the server, then open the `index.html` file in a browser.

 <img src="./assets/example-screenshot.jpg" width="500">